burkel8/Unprojected_augmented_Krylov_methods/README.md

 # Unprojected Augmented Krylov Methods

+The purpose of this library is to test unprojected augmented Krylov subspace methods for solving a sequence of linear systems of the form $A x = b$ using Krylov subspace recycling.
+In particular, the library can be used to test the newly proposed unprojected augmented FUll Orthogonalization Method (urFOM) proposed in

+[1] Burke, Liam, and Kirk M. Soodhalter.
+"Augmented unprojected Krylov subspace methods" arXiv preprint arXiv:2206.12315 (2022).

+An unprojected augmented Krylov subspacde method projectes the problem of solving $A x = b $ onto an augmented Krylov subspace of the form $K(A,r) + U$, where U is the recycling subspace, and r is an initial residual vector, whereas a projected method projectes the problem onto a subspace of form $K(PA,Pr) + U$ where P is a projector.

 A library which tests and compares unprojected augmented Krylov subspace methods which project onto $K(A,r)$ with the corresponding projected augmented methods and the standard (non augmented) method.

 This code is associated to the preprint

-[1] Burke, Liam, and Kirk M. Soodhalter.
-"Augmented unprojected Krylov subspace methods" arXiv preprint arXiv:2206.12315 (2022).

 This library has the two folders, Main and Tests.